 Second, there were plenty of pundits out there who said that the U.S. should stop celebrating after the game was won.
 That is also ridiculous.
-These women have been working their entire lives, put in countless hours, to get to this moment.
+These women have been working their entire lives and put in countless hours to get to this moment.
 Each goal they score at the World Cup may be the last one they ever score there.
 Each goal may be the pinnacle of their lives.
 Think about the best moment of your life.
 Didn’t you celebrate when it happened?

 Third, there were commentators who said these criticisms wouldn’t be levied against the men’s national team.